uncms-dev/uncms/docs/helpers.md

 ## PageBase

-`cms.models.PageBase` provides the publication control that `OnlineBase` does, but also contains many useful fields that are useful for page- or article-like models on a website.
+`uncms.models.PageBase` provides the publication control that `OnlineBase` does, but also contains many useful fields that are useful for page- or article-like models on a website.
 If an instance of your model lives at its own URL and has a title, such as a news article or a blog post, then you almost certainly want to inherit from `PageBase`.
 UnCMS's own `Page` model inherits from it.